 - If you pick very high volume coins to trade on only, say 3000 and above these coins will be less volatile.

 - Lower volume coins say under 500 are more volatile.
 Coins under 200 can be very volatile (but also very profitable if you know how to catch them!).

-Using Profit Trailer feeder, you can actually dynamically adjust to different buy and sell strategies and settings upon different market conditions and create coin profiles based on upside and downside volatility.
-I include training on PTF too in my programme.
+Using Profit Trailer feeder, you can actually dynamically adjust to different buy and sell strategies and settings upon different market conditions e.g. volatility, the downward or upward profile of an individual coin in the last 24 hours etc and create individual coin risk profiles based on upside and downside volatility (see my interview with PTF’s creator, mehtadone for more info.
+I include advanced training on PTF too in my programme.
 If you don’t already have it click here to buy.

-In the future Version 2 release (I am now on the official beta testing team) there will be far more buy and sell modes plus the ability to combine multiple strategies.
-For example you can combine a buy condition so that RSI is below 40 (getting oversold), Bollinger bands are in the lower half LOWBB 40 (e.g. 40 or less) and EMASPREAD or EMAGAIN is positive 0.25 (uptrend) on EMA 70 (slow) EMA (fast) 10 (this ema combination means it will make the spread/emagain smooth and accurately mark an uptrend in buy conditions).
+In PT version 2 release (I am now on the official beta testing team) there are far more buy and sell modes plus the ability to combine multiple strategies.
+For example you can combine a buy condition so that Relative Strength index (RSI) is below 40 (getting oversold), Bollinger bands are in the lower half LOWBB 40 (e.g. 40 or less) and EMASPREAD or EMAGAIN is positive 0.25 (uptrend) on EMA 70 (slow) EMA (fast) 10 (this ema combination means it will make the spread/emagain smooth and accurately mark an uptrend in buy conditions).

 The two buy strategies I have used the most are based on Bollinger Bands and EMASPREAD which is based on the % size spread (space) between a fast and slow Exponential Moving Average (EMA).
 A visualiation of EMASPREAD can be seen below on my Coinigy chart.
 SMA/EMAGAIN also has huge potential and once I’ve conducted enough tests on it I will be sharing my experiences with it.